harshadk99/flareguard/README.md

 ## Technical Implementation

-FlareGuard is built as a serverless application using Cloudflare Workers, providing a lightweight yet powerful security auditing platform.
+FlareGuard Edge is built as a serverless application using Cloudflare Workers, providing a lightweight yet powerful security auditing platform.
 Here's how it works under the hood:

 ### Core Components